Thermal conductivity and thermal diffusivity of molten salts: insights from molecular dynamics simulations and fundamental bounds: Mechanisms of thermal conductivity and simulations methods and details

-We first equilibrated the systems of 800 atoms at each target pressure and temperature in the Nosé-Hoover constant-pressure ensemble (NPT) for 1,000,000 time steps with a fixed simulation time step of 0.001 ps.
+We first equilibrated the systems of 800 atoms at each target pressure and temperature in the constant-pressure and constant-temperature ensemble (NPT) using the Hoover thermostat and barostat for 10$^6$ time steps with a fixed simulation time step of 0.001 ps.
 We then ran a constant energy and volume ensemble (NVE) where no data was collected to act as a buffer period due to the change in ensembles.
-Then we performed production runs for 1,000,000 steps in NVE where the thermal conductivity data was collected.
-To calculate heat capacity we performed another 1,000,000 step production run in the NPT ensemble.
+Then we performed production runs for 10$^6$ steps in NVE where the thermal conductivity data was collected.
+To calculate the isobaric heat capacity we performed another 10$^6$ step production run in the NPT ensemble.
 It has been demonstrated that viscosity can be calculated accurately using small system sizes \cite{Kang-Sahn2019,withington2024,Cockrell2021}.
-In this study, we calculated the thermal conductivity of systems containing both 800 and 6400 atoms, finding no size dependence in this range.
+In this study, we calculated the thermal conductivity of systems with variables sizes, between 500 and 6400 atoms, finding no size dependence in this range.

 We calculate thermal conductivity using the Green-Kubo method as \cite{Balucani1995,Zwanzig1965}

 with $T$ the (mean) temperature and $V$ the system volume.
 Here, $\mathbf{q}(t)$ is the microscopic energy current density at time $t$, with atomistic definition: